jrtechs/NodeJSBlog/blogContent/posts/data-science/csci-331-review-2.md

 ## Genetic algorithms

 Inspired by Charles Darwin's theory of evolution.
-The algorithm is an extension of local beam search with cuccessors generated from pairs of individuals rather than a successor function.
+The algorithm is an extension of local beam search with successors generated from pairs of individuals rather than a successor function.

 ![GA overview](media/exam1/gaOverview.png)